 - And others with a professional interest in palliative care

-This program has been accredited by the College of Family Physicians of Canada and the British Columbia Chapter for 29 Mainpro-M1 credits.
+Continuing Professional Development credits pending approval by the College of Family Physicians of Canada and the BC Chapter for Fall 2016 course.

 The PCMI addresses mostly clinical aspects of palliative care.
 Psychosocial aspects of palliative care are addressed in our 5-day course, Psychosocial Care of the Dying and Bereaved.
 Each course can be taken independently.
 Registration is Open: https://www.eply.com/PCMIFall20161480607